preshathakkar/cs203-winter-2015/README.md

 ## Homework 1

 For this homework assignment, we will apply the concepts of Object-Oriented Programming into a simple game.
 The game is a shoot the balloons game.
-Our game will keep scores of the number of balloons a player successfully shoots down in a fixed time period.  [read more](https://github.com/csula/cs203-winter-2015/blob/master/homework01.md)
+Our game will keep scores of the number of balloons a player successfully shoots down in a fixed time period.
+For more information, please refer to [homework01.md](https://github.com/csula/cs203-winter-2015/blob/master/homework01.md).

 ## Homework 2